-Let us now consider an ion initially prepared in a motional squeezed vacuum state as given by Eq.~\eqref{eq:sq-vac}, $\hat{\rho} \left(0 \right) =|0;\nu \rangle \langle 0;\nu |$, together with the choice of $\hat{f}$ according to Eq.~\eqref{eq:sq-f}.
+This evolution sensitively depends on the statistics of the observable $\hat{f}^\dagger \hat{f}$, with $\hat{f}$ from Eq.~\eqref{eq:sq-f}.
+The ion is initially prepared in a motional squeezed vacuum according to Eq.~\eqref{eq:sq-vac}.
 In this case we easily arrive at

-This represents a completely coherent oscillation, which reflects the QNF property of the observable $\hat{f}^\dagger \hat{f}$, which is accessible by our detection scheme.
-This coherent electronic dynamics clearly displays the striking property of the moderately squeezed states.
-For any amount of squeezing one may adjust the observable $\hat{f}^\dagger \hat{f}$ such that the squeezed state exhibits perfect quantumness.
+This represents a completely coherent oscillation, reflecting again the QNF property of the observable $\hat{f}^\dagger \hat{f}$.
+As in the examples considered above, the oscillation frequency yields the measured sharp expectation value of our basic observable, which is zero in the present case.
+The harmonic electronic dynamics clearly displays the striking property of the moderately squeezed states.
+For any amount of squeezing one may adjust the observable $\hat{f}^\dagger \hat{f}$ properly, such that the squeezed state exhibits perfect quantumness.